Application Overview

 Why is a gas detector important?

-The Macurco RD-VRF Refrigerant Gas Detector is designed to provide continuous refrigerant monitoring in applications that pose an oxygen-depleting environment in the event of a refrigerant leak and accumulation that pose a significant safety issue.
-Having a VRF detector provides advanced warning via low detection alarming and notification.
+The Macurco RD-VRF Refrigerant Gas Detector is designed to provide continuous refrigerant monitoring in applications that pose an oxygen-depleting environment in the event of a refrigerant leak and accumulation that poses a significant safety issue.
+A VRF detector provides advanced warnings via low detection alarms and notifications.

 Where would one find a VRF system?